Sony SS CS5 3-Way Bookshelf Speakers Review

 3 way speakers usually add an additional driver, but what makes this one even more unusual is the fact that Sony has opted to add an additional tweeter instead.

-This “super tweeter” as it is dubbed, is responsible for handling the the extremely high sound ranges, well over 20kHz and up to 50 in fact — in order to provide a much higher fidelity of sound.
+This “super tweeter” as it is dubbed, is responsible for handling the the extremely high sound ranges; well over 20kHz and up to 50 in fact — to provide a much higher fidelity of sound.

-Then what’s also unusual is that for the 5.12 inch bass reflex woofer, they’ve also decided to go with a foamed-Mica Reinforced Cellular variant.
+Then what’s also unusual is that for the 5.12 inch bass reflex woofer, Sony also decided to go with a foamed-Mica Reinforced Cellular variant.

-The reason I say this is because you really don’t see this material being used too often.
+The reason I say it’s unusual is because you really don’t see this material being used too often.
 It’s typically either paper or even some kind of plastic.

-What’s great about it though is its ability to remain firm even under great stress.
-The implication of it being included here is that it should deliver a much cleaner and distortion free sound.
+What’s great about this material in particular though is that only is it a very light material, but also has the ability to remain firm even under great stress.
+The implication of it being included here is that it’ll allow the SSCS5 to ultimately deliver a much cleaner and distortion free sound, even at much higher volumes.

 Further augmenting that is the port over on the back that’s included to help further eliminate any kind of chuffing or unwanted noise.